-Although Bellevue was known as the "poor man's hospital," contrary to popular belief, the vast majority of patients were not derelicts.40 Most patients were in fact part of the working poor, those who were gainfully employed and lived responsible lives but had modest incomes insufficient to enable them to afford care at a private hospital.
-In 1907 the occupations for one group of Bellevue patients included housewife, cook, actor, soldier, salesman, coachman, metal polisher, waiter, domestic, janitor, longshoreman, brakeman, manicurist, bricklayer, painter, and blacksmith.41 A former patient, hospitalized at Bellevue in 1948, later reported that among his ward mates were a cabdriver, a dishwasher, and an ex-Princetonian.42 Out of a total of 3,394 patients admitted in 1933, only 44 were classified as "vagrant and alcoholic" while 1,524 had families.
-One Bellevue social worker recalled that his father, a hardworking, responsible family man and wage earner, was hospitalized in the 1950s at Bellevue Hospital for a serious medical problem.43
+Bellevue was known as the "poor man's hospital."
+However, contrary to popular belief, the vast majority of patients were not derelicts.40 Most patients in fact were part of the working poor, those who were gainfully employed and lived responsible lives but had modest incomes insufficient to enable them to afford care at a private hospital.
+In 1907, one group of Bellevue patients included a housewife, a cook, an actor, a soldier, a salesman, a coachman, a metal polisher, a waiter, a domestic, a janitor, a longshoreman, a brakeman, a manicurist, a bricklayer, a painter, and a blacksmith.41 A former patient, hospitalized at Bellevue in 1948, later reported that among his ward mates were a cabdriver, a dishwasher, and an ex-Princetonian.42 Out of a total of 3,394 patients admitted to Bellevue Hospital in 1933, only 44 were classified as "vagrant and alcoholic," while 1,524 had families.
+One Bellevue social worker recalled that his father, a hardworking, responsible family man and wage earner, was hospitalized in the 1950s at Bellevue Hospital.43